DTolm/VkFFT/README.md

   - Native zero padding to model open systems (up to 2x faster than simply padding input array with zeros)
   - WHDCN layout - data is stored in the following order (sorted by increase in strides): the width, the height, the depth, the coordinate (the number of feature maps), the batch number
   - Multiple feature/batch convolutions - one input, multiple kernels
-  - Works on Nvidia, AMD and Intel GPUs (tested on Nvidia GTX 1660 Ti and Intel UHD 620)
+  - Works on Nvidia, AMD and Intel GPUs (tested on Nvidia RTX 3080, GTX 1660 Ti, AMD Radeon VII and Intel UHD 620)
   - Header-only (+precompiled shaders) library with Vulkan interface, which allows to append VkFFT directly to user's command buffer
 ## Future release plan
  - ##### Planned